GSA/itvmo/_pages/exec-order-climate-crisis.md

 <section class="margin-top-3">
 <h3>Purpose</h3>
-<a href="https://www.federalregister.gov/documents/2021/02/01/2021-02177/tackling-the-climate-crisis-at-home-and-abroad" target="_blank">E.O.
+<a href="https://www.federalregister.gov/documents/2021/02/01/2021-02177/tackling-the-climate-crisis-at-home-and-abroad">E.O.
 14008: Climate Crisis: Tackling the Climate Crisis at Home and Abroad:</a> The US and the world face a profound climate crisis.
 We have a narrow moment to pursue action at home and abroad in order to avoid the most catastrophic impacts of that crisis and to seize the opportunity that tackling climate change presents.
 Domestic action must go hand in hand with United States international leadership, aimed at significantly enhancing global action.
 Together, we must listen to science and meet the moment.
 </section>

 <h3>Goals</h3>